cryptocatalog/ultimate-crypto-comparison/README.md

 Additionally, you can add the link to the repository under the `## Repository` section.
 The automatically gathered data is however applicable to the release.

-**"Latest" version**
+**Repository**
-If you just want to add a library without specifying a release, you can just add the link to the repository under the `## Repository`-section in the markdown-file and delete the `## Archive`-section.
+If you just want to add the repository of a library without specifying a release, you can add the link to the repository under the `## Repository`-section in the markdown-file and delete the `## Archive`-section.

 ```
     ## Repository